Kaafila

-Kaafila (English: Caravan) is a 2007 Bollywood action film, directed by Amitoj Mann, released on 10 August 2007.
+Kaafila (English: Caravan) is a 2007 Indian Hindi-language action film, directed by Amitoj Mann, released on 10 August 2007.
 The film stars Sunny Deol, Amitoj Maan, Polina Stoynova, Sana Nawaz, Sara Loren and Sudesh Berry.

 Plot

 Kaafila is primarily a story about the devastating issue of illegal immigration (Dunki) and the desperation of people seeking a "better life" abroad.
 The film follows a large group of around 200 people, a "Kaafila" (Caravan), from India, Pakistan and Bangladesh, who are all lured by an unscrupulous agent with the promise of transporting them illegally to Western countries, such as the UK, for a utopian dream of a better life.
 These hopeful immigrants, who have put their families, careers, and savings at stake, include various characters like a disgraced Army officer, Captain Aman Sachdev, and a farmer, Santokh Singh.

 The journey quickly turns into a nightmare, as the group is abandoned by their agents and left to fend for themselves in the harsh conditions of Eastern Europe.
 They are forced to traverse treacherous terrain, including cold Ukrainian jungles and Russian snow fields, leading to immense suffering and the loss of many lives through hunger, illness, and accidents.

 As the dwindling group continues its perilous trek, their struggles evolve into a fight for survival.
 They become entangled with the Russian mafia involved in a dangerous plutonium smuggling racket and face threats from militants on the Afghan borders.

-At this point, a mysterious guide and secret agent, Colonel Sameer Ahmed Khan, a undercover Pakistan Army officer working for his country, enters their lives.
+At this point, a mysterious guide and secret agent, Colonel Sameer Ahmed Khan, an undercover Pakistan Army officer working for his country, enters their lives.
 He helps to bond the remaining members of the "Kaafila" and protect them from the dangers they face.
 He fights against their adversaries, leading them through various countries like Tajikistan, Russia, and Afghanistan.

 Eventually, the contingent traces their way back to Pakistan.
 The end reveals a significant change of heart for the travellers, as the horrors and hardships they endured on their search for a foreign utopia make them realize the true value and importance of their own motherland, prompting their decision to return to their native homes.